Timeline of Cretaceous–Paleogene extinction event research

 Since the 19th century, a significant amount of research has been conducted on the Cretaceous–Paleogene extinction event, the mass extinction that ended the dinosaur-dominated Mesozoic Era and set the stage for the Age of Mammals, or Cenozoic Era.
 A chronology of this research is presented here.

-Paleontologists have recognized that a significant transition occurred between the Mesozoic and Cenozoic eras at least since the 1820s.
+Paleontologists have recognized since at least the 1820s that a significant transition occurred between the Mesozoic and Cenozoic eras.
 Around this time dinosaur fossils were first being described in the scientific literature.
-Nevertheless, so few dinosaurs were known that the significance of their passing went unrecognized and little scientific effort was exerted toward finding an explanation.
+Nevertheless, so few dinosaurs were known that the significance of their extinction went unrecognized, and little scientific effort was exerted toward finding an explanation.
 As more and more different kinds of dinosaurs were discovered, their extinction and replacement by mammals was recognized as significant but dismissed with little examination as a natural consequence of the mammals' supposed innate superiority.
 Consequently, paleontologist Michael J. Benton has called the years up to 1920 as the "Nonquestion Phase" of Cretaceous–Paleogene extinction research.

 Ideas that evolution might proceed along pre-ordained patterns or that evolutionary lineages might age, deteriorate, and die like individual animals became popular starting in the late 19th century, but were superseded by the Neo-Darwinian synthesis.
 The aftermath of this transition brought renewed interest to the extinction at the end of the Cretaceous.
 Paleontologists began dabbling in the subject, proposing environmental changes during the Cretaceous like mountain-building, dropping temperatures or volcanic eruptions as explanation for the extinction of the dinosaurs.
 Nevertheless, much of the research occurring during this period lacked rigor, evidential support or depended on tenuous assumptions.
 Michael J. Benton called the years between 1920 and 1970 the "Dilettante Phase" of Cretaceous–Paleogene extinction research.